 You don't have to worry about that.
 It only saves the details in case you need to look back at the operations you did.
 Simply "Close".
 Mission accomplished!

 I think @Wimpy has done a good job at presenting those instructions for 14.04.
-As he suggests, a majority of it will be waiting to download/install – while making coffee :coffee: and cakes :cake: :stuck_out_tongue: if it’s a very slow internet connection.
-I’ll pass this opportunity to others who are into producing video tutorials.
+As he suggests, a majority of it will be waiting to download/install -- while making coffee and cakes if it's a very slow internet connection.
+I'll pass this opportunity to others who are into producing video tutorials.

-:notebook: Note for 15.10 using the blog’s instructions – I don’t think those PPA’s are applicable anymore.
+Note for 15.10 using the blog's instructions -- I don't think those PPA's are applicable anymore.

 That's fine, I see your point.
 I'm just better when I can see photos or videos about how things are done, rather then just reading text a few times and then wondering around while also trying to translate everything from English to my language and see where things are.
 Especially when I first try to install something new and big, like OS, as I never done it before.